2008 Clemson Tigers football team: The Citadel

-N.C.
-State
+NC State

 The annual renewal of the "Textile Bowl" between the Clemson Tigers and N.C.
 State Wolfpack got off to a rocky start for the Tigers.
 On the first play of the game, Nate Irving intercepted a Cullen Harper pass and returned it 33 yards for a touchdown, putting the Wolfpack up 6–0.
 The Tigers responded by blocking the PAT.
 The next offensive series, the Tigers started on their own 24 and drove the length of the field, capping the drive with a 16-yard touchdown pass from Harper to Jacoby Ford.
 A 30-yard run by Ford on a reverse also highlighted the drive.
 The Mark Buchholz PAT put Clemson up 7–6.

 The next three drives saw the Tigers and Wolfpack trade punts.
 With 13:51 left in the 2nd quarter, Clemson began its next scoring drive from its own 33.
 A 28-yard reception by Jacoby Ford highlighted the drive, with rushes by James Davis, C. J. Spiller, and Cullen Harper helping to aid the drive.
 With 4th and 2 on the N.C.
 State 5-yard line, Buchholz came on for a 22-yard field goal to put the Tigers up 10–6.
 After the next N.C.
 State drive stalled, Clemson got the ball back on their own 41-yard line.
 Clemson scored after two passes from Cullen Harper – the first a 31-yard strike to Aaron Kelly, and the second a 28-yard touchdown pass to C. J. Spiller.
 The PAT put Clemson ahead 17–6.